guitri-ada/treasure-island/README.md

 One of the key design challenges was to keep a low coupling throughout the codebase and minimise class interdependence.
 To do so, class responsibilities were clearly separated and no unnecessary interdependence was implemented.
-As we can see in the UML diagram below, the Treasure and the Pirate classes only depends on the Island class and the Session class only depends on the Island class.
-The Player and Leaderboard classes do not depend on the Island class but the session class instead, allowing a single player to play multiple sessions and the leaderboard to keep track of all the scores independently of the players.
+As we can see in the UML diagram below, the Treasure and Pirate classes only depend on the Island class and the Session class only depends on the Island class.
+The Player and Leaderboard classes do not depend on the Island class but the Session class instead, allowing a single player to play multiple sessions and the leaderboard to keep track of all the scores independently of the players.
 The SessionController class orchestrates the current session and player instances as well as the